jakobnissen/jakobnissen.github.io/posts/optimise.md

 For more information on these, see my [hardware introduction post](https://viralinstruction.com/posts/hardware).

-Because BenchmarkTools run their closures repeatedly in a tight loop, the CPU is able to adapt extraordinariy well to the code compared to what it would be able to when executing your code in a realistic setting.
+Because BenchmarkTools run their closures repeatedly in a tight loop, the CPU is able to adapt extraordinarily well to the code compared to what it would be able to when executing your code in a realistic setting.
 As a result, the true running time is often quite significantly underestimated.

 The branch predictor can be thwarted by benchmarking a larger example with millions of branches, but larger examples will not necessarily reflect the branching pattern of your code in the wild.